Meet the Leadership

 Connie Moore began her career over 30 years ago as a volunteer at an emergency shelter for battered women.
 She has held a variety of positions in organizations addressing social justice issues working to eliminate all forms of oppression.
 Throughout her career, she has served as a member of numerous county, state and national initiatives providing leadership in creating public policies and resources that address the needs of victims of domestic and sexual violence and workforce development for low-income households.

-Margaret Andersen, Administrative Director
+Margaret Andersen, Director of Operations

 Jackie Bridgeman, Community Program Manager